-Editor: Eunice Kim is a graduate student in University of Minnesota’s history department.
+Editor: Eunice Kim is a graduate student in the University of Minnesota’s history department.
 She researches transpacific migration in the latter half of the 20th century, with a focus on how Asian migrant communities have maintained their transnational connections as the American political climate and immigration policies rapidly changed during the latter half of the 20th century.
 She wrote her MA in Anthropology thesis on the structural violence of British immigration law and the tactics of overt/subversive resistance amongst London’s Southeast/Northeast Asian diasporic communities.

 Editor: Bella Rolland is a student at the University of Minnesota School of Public Health, where she is pursuing her MPH in maternal and child health and minoring in health equity.

 Editor: Lei ZHANG is a lecturer (equivalent to an Assistant Professor in the U.S.) of English at Renmin University of China in Beijing.
 He received his Ph.D. in American studies from the University of Minnesota.
 His doctoral dissertation, “Chinese Student Migration and the Trans-Pacific Making of Chinese America” examines the contestations and complicities between American policymakers, Chinese students, and the Chinese government near the end of the Cold War, and their implications for global race-making and U.S.-China relations.